PriyaDevNow/its-fresh-cafe/README.md

 ## Testing

 ### Validation
 I used the following validation tools to validate CSS and PYTHON codes.
-HTML could not be validated as it uses the Djabgo framework.
-Below the link of TESTING.md file, which includes all validation results.
+HTML could not be validated as it uses the Django framework.
 - CSS using [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/)
 - Python via [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/)

 ### Manual Testing
 Testing has taken place continuously throughout the development of the project.
 Each view was tested regularly.
 When the outcome was not as expected, debugging took place at that point.
 An exhaustive list of features were checked on different devices and browsers.
 They were performed and their screenshots can be found in the features section on how the distinct features render.
 All clickable links redirect to the correct pages.

 ### Behavioural Driven Development (BDD)
 BDD results on TESTING.md file:- [Testing Results Here](TESTING.md)